A simple question.

 How much higher?

-Well, the most recent analysis of all commercially available Automated Insulin Delivery (AID) systems reports differences of up to 10% in TIR between systems, but almost identical HbA1cs, aka, future health risk!
+Well, the recent big study of all commercially available Automated Insulin Delivery (AID) systems reports differences of up to 10% in TIR between systems, but almost identical HbA1cs, aka, future health risk!

-See below, it should not be a surprise that AID 5 is the only system driven by CGM readings below venous glucose.
+See below, it should not be a surprise that AID 5 is the only system driven by CGM readings in Zone B.

 Shall we inspect the science?

-was CGM data from CGM systems reading glucose levels closely aligned to capillary glucose, not CGM data reading below venous glucose (Beck et al 2019 and Beck et al 2023 ).
+Remember, the CGM data used to show 70% time in range = HbA1c of 52 mmol/mol or 7% was from in CGM systems reading glucose levels closely aligned to capillary glucose (Beck et al 2019 and Beck et al 2023), not CGM data reading below venous glucose.

 Why is this important?